krishna-thapa/todo_flutter_hackDay/README.md

 This project is a starting point for a Flutter application.

+## Further improvements:
+- Add number of tasks in the tab bar columns for all three tabs
+- Add animation in the list tile view
+- Improve the Ui interface

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)